frnsys/the_founder/outline.md

 some items are still marked as TODO and NEEDS TESTING

-# Events
-[ ] there are two types of events: news (articles) and emails [ ] events that can happen are kept in a pool
-[ ] events may have conditions before they can be triggered [ ] events may have countdowns
-[ ] events may be repeatable
-[ ] emails may have actions that the player must choose from [ ] an event may have a probability of occurring
-[ ] at regular intervals, a random qualifying event is resolved [ ] events that are skipped during this resolution are randomly scheduled to occur later

 # Loading/saving
 [ ] saving the game requires saving the player which should recursively save all necessary data for everything else (needs clarification)